raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_4.md

 --- task ---

-In this task you will undertake [Session 3](https://ncce.io/jQMOvR){:target="_blank"} to help to build on your existing teaching skills in app design and idea development.
+Now work through [Session 3](https://ncce.io/jQMOvR){:target="_blank"}, which will help to build on your existing teaching skills in app design and idea development.
 Exploring this session in detail will give you the opportunity to develop a working understanding of the correlation between the various resource files as well as experience a lesson from the pupils' perspective.

 You will be using the ideas you develop in Session 3 towards a working app which you will program in Part 3 of this course.
 Keep a record of your ideas using the Student Worksheets provided.